GLOBALFOUNDRIES (NASDAQ:GFS) Issues Q2 2022 Earnings Guidance

+GLOBALFOUNDRIES (NASDAQ:GFS – Get Rating) last released its quarterly earnings results on Tuesday, May 10th.
+The company reported $0.42 EPS for the quarter, topping the consensus estimate of $0.24 by $0.18.
+The company had revenue of $1.94 billion during the quarter, compared to the consensus estimate of $1.90 billion.
+During the same period in the previous year, the firm posted ($0.25) earnings per share.
+The company’s revenue was up 36.8% on a year-over-year basis.
+As a group, research analysts expect that GLOBALFOUNDRIES will post 1.63 earnings per share for the current fiscal year.

-Several large investors have recently modified their holdings of GFS.
-Citigroup Inc. acquired a new stake in shares of GLOBALFOUNDRIES during the fourth quarter worth $274,000.
-HighTower Advisors LLC raised its holdings in shares of GLOBALFOUNDRIES by 16.4% during the first quarter.
-HighTower Advisors LLC now owns 4,455 shares of the company’s stock worth $277,000 after acquiring an additional 627 shares during the period.
-Schonfeld Strategic Advisors LLC acquired a new stake in shares of GLOBALFOUNDRIES during the fourth quarter worth $377,000.
-Charles Schwab Investment Management Inc. acquired a new stake in shares of GLOBALFOUNDRIES during the fourth quarter worth $386,000.
-Finally, CIBC World Markets Inc. acquired a new stake in shares of GLOBALFOUNDRIES during the fourth quarter worth $448,000.
+Hedge funds and other institutional investors have recently modified their holdings of the company.
+BlackRock Inc. purchased a new stake in GLOBALFOUNDRIES in the 4th quarter valued at $491,747,000.
+Allianz Asset Management GmbH purchased a new stake in shares of GLOBALFOUNDRIES in the fourth quarter valued at about $156,699,000.
+State Street Corp purchased a new stake in shares of GLOBALFOUNDRIES in the fourth quarter valued at about $28,838,000.
+Nuveen Asset Management LLC acquired a new stake in GLOBALFOUNDRIES during the fourth quarter worth about $9,164,000.
+Finally, Federated Hermes Inc. purchased a new position in GLOBALFOUNDRIES during the first quarter worth about $4,784,000.
 Institutional investors and hedge funds own 12.09% of the company’s stock.

 About GLOBALFOUNDRIES (Get Rating)